nodecopter/nodecopter.com/organize.md

 In order to organize an event using the NodeCopter name and brand for the first time, you should follow these steps:

-1. Get at least one person with experience organizing events.
-In the best case it's someone who has already attended or organized a NodeCopter event.
+1. If you can, get one person with experience organizing events to help you, ideally someone who has already attended or organized a NodeCopter event.
+   However, this is optional.
 2. Read all the information on this page.
 3. **Send an email** to [core@nodecopter.com](mailto:core@nodecopter.com) to discuss your event *before* announcing it.